bernardellimyckael/Milestone-Project/README.md

 # Milestone-Project

-Project - User-Centric Frontend Development - Code Institute.
+Project - User-Centric Frontend Development - DGYM.

 The project will cover the main marketing website for DGYM.
-It is designed to be responsible and accessible on alot of devices, making it easy to navigate for potential students and partners.
+It is designed to be responsible and accessible on a lot of devices, making it easy to navigate for potential gym users.

 ## Showcase